blahosyl/dinner-party/TESTING.md

 - [UX6] I want to adjust the shopping list based on the ingredients I already have
 - [UX7] I want clear instructions on the next step at each stage of the process
 - [UX8] I want to only see relevant information on the screen at each step of the process
-- [UX9] I want to be able to visually distinguish diffeerent kinds of information on the screen
+- [UX9] I want to be able to visually distinguish different kinds of information on the screen
 - [UX10] I want to know the result of each step/choice in the process

 ### Creator goals